sveltejs/kit/documentation/docs/01-project-structure.md

 ### build/

-Is folder generated at build, that contain your compiled app prepared for deploying to production.
-In case You use adapter-node, you can execute it with `node build` command.
+The output location for your project will depend on which adapter you use.
+Many adapters will use the `build/` folder as the output location for your compiled app prepared for deploying to production.

 ### .svelte-kit/